CTActual/todo-diary-sample-project/README.md

-Check out our new version for 2024!
+Check out our newest updates for 2025.

 There is important documentation in the **install.docs** folder.